 In-lieu fees are paid into the Town's Affordable Housing Fund and are calculated as six percent of building permit valuation as determined by the Building Official.
-As previously noted, these fees may be paid by developers of new residential construction with five or more units but less than 10 units or new residential construction in a Planned Unit Development with an underlying zone of HR, instead of building an affordable housing unit(s) under the BMP Program.
-All residential construction over 10 units must build affordable units.
-Payment of in-lieu fees is required for the approval of Hillside Planned Developments with five or more residential sites.
-Use of the Affordable Housing Fund includes, but is not limited to:
+As previously noted, these fees may be paid by developers instead of building an affordable housing unit(s) under the BMP Program, in limited circumstances and at the sole discretion of the Town.
+Use of the Below Market Price Housing In-lieu Fees includes, but is not limited to: